Financing open access publications

-Berkeley has made a selective list of the cost of open access publishing per journal / publisher.
+The University of California at Berkeley has made a selective list of the cost of open access publishing per journal / publisher.

-We have agreements with the following publishers and funders.
+The UvA has agreements with the following publishers and funders.

 American Chemical Society (ACS)

-UvA has an institutional ACS subscription.
+We have an institutional ACS subscription.
 This means we are entitled to the discount agreement for ACS AuthorChoice.
 UvA employees have to pay $1000 to publish an article when they are an ACS member.
 Those UvA employees who are not ACS members have to pay $2000 to publish an article.